 A shape sorter is such a classic toy, there is a reason why it is found on everyone’s list.
 My kids love this one, and it has held up really well!
 Little ones love putting the shapes through the top or even just emptying and reloading the box.
 And the wooden and nontoxic paint and stain assuages any fears I have of my kids teething on them!

 You can see into our downstairs toy cabinet here.
 It usually isn’t this full, since we like to keep the toys with multiple parts to a minimum; but, periodically it is this full.
 And then we just have to weed out the unused ones.
+A huge part of Montessori at home is that everything has a place.
+We have since changed it so that only four toys go in there.
+Each toy has its own box (we use these) and the kids have been amazing about putting them away in the appropriate box each time.

 Another great imaginative play gift that all kids will love.
 I haven’t seen any other tableware sets that are so complete and of such quality anywhere else!
 The Montessori practice believes that children should have beautiful things, and while some families use glass with their children even in their play kitchens, we choose not to.
 This is a great alternative!
 We have a plastic set of dishes and let me tell you, the dog hair is always getting stuck to it!